dcclogin/SereneAzure/README.md

 - Have fun with continuations!

+## interp-k0.rkt

+- A simple CPStyle evaluator for a subset of Scheme.

 ## interp-machine.rkt

 - It's a simple C-style interpreter of λ-Calculus with some primitives.
 - interpreter -> CPSed -> registerized -> trampolined.
 - In some way, it's like an abstract machine (like CEK machine).

+## Machines

+- Have fun with abstract machines!

 ## untyped-lambda-typed/racket.rkt